About Astro 3D

 ASTRO-3D Data Intensive Astronomy

-The CAASTRO-3D flagship telescopes will collect unprecedented volumes of multi-dimensional data sets, while the Genesis Simulations will produce prodigious amounts of theoretical data.
+The Astro 3D flagship telescopes will collect unprecedented volumes of multi-dimensional data sets, while the Genesis Simulations will produce prodigious amounts of theoretical data.
 These Peta-byte scale data sets require sophisticated data management and access mechanisms as well as new algorithms and visualisation tools to efficiently extract scientific information.
 We will implement a layered “Data Fabric” plan that seamlessly federates all ASTRO 3D survey and Genesis simulation data, and provides a platform for astronomers world-wide to access and analyse the data on supercomputers in a cloud-style environment.
 With three layers of data fabric, we aim to and link to meet the data processing and analysis needs for our surveys, and build the infrastructure to effectively analyse Petabytes of data for the Square Kilometre Array.